Date: Thu, 11 May 2006

 that way and before long, reached the bridge that crosses the small river

 between Patan and Kathmandu.
+Waiting there was a

-Waiting there was a group of soldiers and some armored vehicles.
-They told me I
+group of soldiers and some armored vehicles.
+They told me I would not be

-river that I took to be tear gas canisters being fired.
-I could see people quickly scattering around
+I took to be tear gas canisters being fired.

-on the opposite side and I knew it was time to find yet another route.
+knew it was time to find yet another route.

-Eventually, after winding
+Eventually, after winding around

-that I essentially had to walk through the streets, was now a complete ghost
+essentially had to walk through the streets, was now a complete ghost town.
+Yet another unbelievable contrast.
+Consequently, it was a

-rest break in town.
+break in town.
 That particular place had cable TV in the rooms and when I

 arrived I flicked on the set for a little distraction, and CNN was the channel